techstreams/TSContactForm/README.md

 ## Important Notes

-* Google Apps Scripts are subject to daily quota limits including the number of emails sent in a given 24 hour period.
+* Google Apps Scripts are subject to daily quota limits including the number of emails sent.
 See the *Quota Limits* tab of the [Google Apps Script Dashboard](https://docs.google.com/a/macros/mytechstreams.com/dashboard) for more information.

 * TSContactForm may not be appropriate for high traffic forms, especially in cases where the form owner consistently receives quota limit exceeded notifications.